-It may be known as the city of love, but Paris does a fine sideline in catering for families, too.
-Pram-friendly boulevards, inventive play parks and state-of-the-art immersive museums are just some of the joys of a Paris family holiday.
+It may be known as the city of love, but Paris is a perfect destination for families too.
+Pram-friendly boulevards, creative parks and state-of-the-art immersive museums make the French capital a great pick for a family holiday.

-There’s something delightfully old-fashioned about childhood pleasures here: float wooden boats on the Jardin du Luxembourg’s pond, ride ponies in the Jardin des Tuileries and seek out the best ride on gilded carousels.
-Meet the animals in two urban zoos, flop out on the urban beach along the Seine, or seek out a shaded spot for a picnic with a view.
+Paris is packed with child-friendly attractions and things to do.
+You can float wooden boats on the Jardin du Luxembourg’s pond, ride ponies in the Jardin des Tuileries, and discover a range of colourful carousels.
+You can also meet some animals in two urban zoos, relax on the urban beach along the Seine, and find some shade for a picnic with a view.

-Here you will find everything you need to know to plan the perfect family trip to Paris, from things to do with kids in Paris to family-friendly restaurants and parks.
+Here, you'll find everything you need to plan the perfect family trip to Paris, from things to do with kids to family-friendly restaurants and parks.

 Rue de Vaugirard, 75006

-Racing a wooden sailboat on the gardens’ pond is a rite of passage for petits parisiens.
+Racing a wooden sailboat on the gardens’ pond is a rite of passage for Parisian kids.
 You can rent one on the spot during the school holidays, or on Wednesday afternoons and weekends most of the year.
 You’ll be out of luck in the winter months though, so make sure to bring your own if you’re itching to hit the water.

 Parc des Rives de Seine, 75004